What PactPodz does that nothing else does.

 What it does well

 StickK has serious academic credentials and the anti-charity mechanic is genuinely clever.
 Designating an organization you oppose as the recipient of your failed stakes creates a psychological pressure that is different from anything else on this list.
-The concept is a 10.

 How it differs from PactPodz